IllusiveBagel/obsidian-dnd/Locations/Main Dungeon.md

 The large door at the end of the North corridor leads to a big room in this room is there the [[Cult of the Dungeon Leader]] spends most of his time.
 This room has a large desk in the middle with scrolls entirely covering it and all of the walls and filled with bookcases containing very old books there are a couple of chests spread around the room and lent up against one of the back bookcases is a large blood stained staff.

 # Ground Floor
-This is the entrance to the dungeon at the bottom of the mountain
+This is the entrance to the dungeon at the bottom of the mountain.
+Here is the first place you will meet [[Care Taker]] you will see him adding some supports to one of the corridors to the north of the main entrance.